Last updated: June 17, 2026

 - If approved, choose an eligible provider and return the PAPA and e-Child Care agreement.

 If your hours change from week to week, do not guess.
 Ask your employer for a letter that shows your normal schedule, hourly wage, and expected hours.
-If your schedule is irregular, tell the CCR&R and ask what proof they accept.
+If your schedule is irregular, ask the CCR&R what proof it accepts.

 Documents and information to gather